rajen-shres/cobalt/docs/cobalt/aws_overview.rst

 For this reason we have an off-system backup which runs daily.
 This is not without risk as it needs to access production data and systems in order to copy the data.
 It also requires maintenance and testing.
 The IT equivalent of the medical joke "The operation was successful, but the patient died" is "The backups worked perfectly, it was the restores that had problems."
-For that reason as well as copying the data we also restore and test it each time.
+For that reason, as well as copying the data we also restore and test it each time.

 Unlike the RDS backups, our additional backups do not lock the database for writes, so they are "dirty" backups